msmasnadi/OPGEEv4/docs/source/architecture.rst

 ..
 The following text appears in tutorial_1 as well.
 Probably better placed here.

-OPGEE is designed as a generalized LCA / simulation model of processes linked by streams of substances, where each process manipulates some input streams based on thermodynamic principles and/or regression equations to produce one or more output streams.
-Groups of processes and streams are organized into fields, representing physical oil or gas fields and their flow of materials and energy through the various processing units to the field boundary.
+OPGEE is designed as a generalized LCA / simulation framework to model the energy use by, and greenhouse gas (GHG) emissions from, a set of processes linked by streams of substances, where each process manipulates its input streams based on thermodynamic principles and/or regression equations to produce one or more output streams.
+Groups of processes and streams are organized into Fields, representing physical oil or gas fields and their materials and energy flows.

-The model analyses a functional unit of 1 MJ of either gas or oil produced at a user-designated system boundary of an oil or gas field.
+The model analyses a `functional unit` of 1 MJ of either gas or oil produced at a user-designated system boundary of an oil or gas field.
 System boundaries are discussed further below.
 After a fields is run, the carbon intensity (CI) of the functional unit is calculated and reported in units of g CO\ :sub:`2`-eq MJ\ :sup:`-1`.
-(See :doc:`calculation` for more information.)
+See also: :doc:`calculation`.

+OPGEE models are defined in :doc:`XML format <opgee-xml>`.
+OPGEE includes an XML input file ``opgee.xml`` that provides a range of useful field configurations in a field template that can be modified without re-stating entire field definition.
+Users can also specify in their OPGEE configuration file (``opgee.cfg``) the locations of custom Python modules that implementing a subclass of ``Process`` which can then be referenced from a user's XML files.
+See also: :doc:`config`.

+The field named "template" in ``opgee.xml`` contains:

+    * Definitions for a range of oil and gas production fields
+    * Sets of related processes are defined in "process groups" which can be enabled or disabled together based on user-specified values of pre-defined "attributes" in XML

+    * Fields can be defined by reference to a template, specifying:

+      * additions and deletions to Field definitions
+      * attributes which control Field structure

 System boundaries
 ~~~~~~~~~~~~~~~~~~

+.. note:: Create a network graph showing different system boundaries

 In OPGEE, the system boundary is defined by a subclass of ``Process`` which can have multiple input
 and streams but performs no actual processing: it merely copies its inputs to its outputs based on
 stream contents.
 A boundary process cannot be within a process cycle.

-Three system boundaries are provided in the default model: "Production", "Transportation", and
+Three system boundaries are provided in the default model: `Production`, `Transportation`, and
-"Distribution".
+`Distribution`.
 These differ only in whether the boundary is the point of storage of the product,
 or whether it includes processes required for the transport or distribution of the product.
 Boundaries are defined in the XML input files, allowing users to
 define alternative boundaries if needed.